 Shaking Head From Side to Side

 Bodily movements help to soothe toddlers.
 While some children rock themselves while standing, others do this from a lying position.
-According to experts, forming neural pathways cause repetitive rocking and other self-soothing behaviors.
+According to experts, they form neural pathways that cause repetitive rocking and other self-soothing behaviors.

-Shaking the head repeatedly helps the toddler self-soothe from a sensory level.
-It’s definitely worth a try.
+Repeatedly shaking the head helps the toddler self-soothe from a sensory level.
+It’s worth a try.

 The first time the daycare teacher noticed Jake fiddling with his navel during naptime, she almost screamed in horror.
 She clamped her mouth shut, I think because she didn’t want to wake the other sleeping children.